 Portability

 Just like the other coolers of its size and lacking wheels, the RTIC will never be your favorite piece of gear to cart around.
 Empty, it weighs nearly 35 pounds.
-Though the indented side handles make this doable for a single person to move an empty RTIC from shelf to shelf in the garage, two people best handle the weight and width of this cooler.
+Though the indented side handles make it doable for a single person to move an empty RTIC from shelf to shelf in the garage, two people best handle the weight and width of this cooler.

 Fortunately, the RTIC double-carry handles are fitted with squishy foam grips to make carrying this fully-loaded beast a bit more doable.
 These handles were favorites among our testers as being useful and comfortable, easily used with one hand or two, and sweat-wicking for those hot days.
 Despite its overall size and bulk, the RTIC isn't too bad to carry - as long as you don't have to go too far.

-Features
+Additional Features

 Importantly, the RTIC, along with many other high-end coolers we tested, does not come with a leash for either of the two drain plugs.
 At the time of writing, RTIC offers a simple 1-year warranty against manufacturer defects, compared to three and five year warranties offered by other manufacturers.